danielg0/fyp/report.md

 ## SimPoint

 An alternative approach proposed by [@simpoint1] is based on the insight that many programs have repeated phases of similar behaviour.
-By identifying these phases and simulating samples of the program that exhibit those phases’ behaviours, we can produce good estimates for metric values over the whole runtime of the program.
-The behaviour of a given section of a program can be characterised by the instructions it executes [@fixme], and so the SimPoint approach identifies phases by considering basic blocks, sections of the program with a single entry and exit point that contain no control flow.
+By identifying these phases and simulating samples of the program that exhibit those phases' behaviours, we can produce good estimates for metric values over the whole runtime of the program.
+The behaviour of a given section of a program can be characterised by the instructions it executes [@bbv-perf-correlation], and so the SimPoint approach identifies phases by considering basic blocks, sections of the program with a single entry and exit point that contain no control flow.
 For example, the following C function to find the maximal element of an array has 6 basic blocks, annotated 1-6 in the x86 assembly output on the right:

 ```{=latex}
 \begin{multicols}{2}